Siren Hotel Review

 The room looked cool in photos, and I’m very appreciative of unique hotels.
 Give me a historic hotel with amazing details, an escape with a sense of place, a hotel with immersive design, any day over the bland decor of so many luxury hotels.
 But overall, the room fell a little short of what I expected design-wise, and what I expect when I book a suite.

 The Parlor Suite was stylishly appointed with a mix of vintage and modern pieces, though it still felt a bit bare, especially compared to the wonderfully maximalist lobby.
 Without much architectural interest added to the bare box of the room, the space could have done with a couple plants and more artwork.

 The Siren’s photos of the suites do appear to show at least one large plant, so either they were only staged that way, or at some point the hotel decided to remove plants from rooms.

 I was disappointed in how some of my photos came out, but they do accurately represent the space.
 The photos read more suburban condo than stylishly renovated suite in a historic building, because that’s unfortunately how the room looks.

 There were televisions in both the living area and next to the bed, with local channels and streaming apps so you can log into Netflix or Hulu.

 What was a little frustrating was that the TVs kept turning themselves on!
 At first we thought they were motion activated (is this actually a thing, though?), but when the downstairs TV turned itself on multiple times during the night, we had to unplug it to stop the daylight glow intruding on our sleep.
-Whether they were activated by a resident ghost, or simply very determined to fulfill their purpose, it was just weird.
+Whether they were activated by a resident ghost, or simply very determined to fulfill their purpose, it was just weird and irritating.